 Middle Bass and Ballast Islands.
 The upland coverage, shallow water, and rocky shoreline provide the natural habitat for the endangered Lake Erie Watersnake, waterfowl, and migratory birds.
 Numerous species of shoreline plants and fauna also can be found thriving here.
 The park is named after Rose Scheeff, who provided a generous donation to the conservancy.
-Scheeff East Point Preserve features a walking path around the perimeter of the park.
+Scheeff East Point Preserve features a walking path around the park’s perimeter.

-Lake Erie Watersnakes At Scheeff East Point Nature Preserve
+Lake Erie Watersnakes At Scheeff East Point Preserve

 Other Lake Erie Islands Conservancy Properties

 Aside from Scheeff East Point Preserve, the Lake Erie Islands Conservancy protects and maintains several additional parcels of land throughout Middle bass and South Bass Island.
 These include:

 • Petersen’s Woods